NoOperationBois/COMP2121-Notes/Lecture Notes/sampleQ.md

 Interrupts are better for time critical applications to produce quick responses where the processor has other work to be doing.
 An example is a alarm system which must be detecting input from sensors, calculating, responding to keypads and driving alarms.

-###### Find the errors in the code (theres 10 altogether)
+##### Find the errors in the code (theres 10 altogether)
+	* Apparently the given code is a bubble sort
 	* a constant is too negative (i.e rolled over to positive)
 	* wrong instruction
 	* wrong branch condition

-###### You're given a fictitious microprocessor, and its instruction set.
+##### You're given a fictitious microprocessor, and its instruction set.
 You're asked to write a program that multiplies two 8-bit numbers together (or two 16 bit, most likely 8 bit).
 You are then asked to encode it in binary.

 ## Unofficial Sample Programming Questions

-###### Write a program that calculates the n'th Fibonnaci number.
+##### Write a program that calculates the n'th Fibonnaci number.
 Assume `n` is read in from register 16.
 Store the output in register 17.

 ```
 .include "m2560def"